-The best location for the unit is as close to the pump as possible.
-Our recommendation is 10 times the pipe diameter away from pump, which is the industry guideline.
+The best location for the unit is as close to the pump as possible, but no further than 10 times the pipe diameter away from the pump, which is the industry guideline.

 There is not a typical lifespan set for dampeners as it depends on the type of service.
 More corrosive services could consume the vessel wall thickness eventually bringing it out of ASME code compliance.
 Highly corrosive fluids could also affect the vessel’s internal components.
-However; we’ve seen Maintenance Free units in operation for over 15 years that continue to maintain their high performance level.
+However, we’ve seen Maintenance Free units in operation for 15-25+ years that continue to maintain their high performance level.

-Yes, in some cases it is possible to tie a signal dampener to multiple pumps.
-This can be done by providing a dampener with multiple nozzles or using our manifold style dampener
+Yes, in some cases it is possible to tie a single dampener to multiple pumps.
+This can be done by providing a dampener with multiple nozzles or using our manifold style dampener.

 The approach for sizing suction stabilizers and discharge dampeners is a publicly available method that is well proven over many years.
 The equation and pump factors are found in John Miller’s book, The Reciprocating Pump, Theory and Design.
 Performance Pulsation Control utilizes this methodology for our standard quotations and performance analysis.